 were my feet, bound by frost’s

 hot about heart; hunger within tore

 Here, the poet uses words like “truth-song,” “toil-days,” “breast-care,” and “care-hall” to describe his experiences.
 There are some other interesting ones in later lines like “rime-crystals” and “exile-tracks.”

 Kennings vs. Epithets

-Kennings and epithets are used in place of things, or alongside things, that are being described. but, they are quite different from one another.
+Kennings and epithets are used in place of things or alongside things that are being described.
+But they are quite different from one another.
 An epithet is used to characterize a person or a thing.
-For instance, “the Great,” used to refer to Alexander and the famous examples, “snot-green sea” and “scrotum-tightening sea” from Ulysses by James Joyce.
+For instance, “the Great” is used to refer to Alexander and the famous examples, “snot-green sea” and “scrotum-tightening sea” from Ulysses by James Joyce.